BEYOND-thelimit/hive_vision/README.md

 # hive_vision
 This is our vision system implementation.
-A camera which we use is on the ceiling.
+A camera which we use is **on the ceiling**.
 For more details, Refer to [our full documentation](https://github.com/BEYOND-thelimit/Capstone-Design-at-HYU).

 ## Prerequests